Kales Vehicle Logo (White) - Leading Semi Trailer Manufacturer

 Correct Practice:

-• Use low-pressure water for chassis cleaning.
+• Use low-pressure water and neutral detergents (pH 6-8) for chassis cleaning.
+Avoid strong acids/alkalis that destroy the paint’s cross-linked structure.

 • Crucial: Small area scratches must be spot-repaired immediately using zinc-rich touch-up paint to prevent rust spread.